Best subscription boxes 2020: from food to make-up to beer

-Now, subscription boxes are all the rage – and it’s not just magazines on offer.
-Fruit and veg, plants, make-up, books and more are all available on subscription, with any number of customisable options and frequencies available to suit your lifestyle.
+Now, it’s not just magazines on offer - fruit and veg, plants, make-up, books and more are all available on subscription, with any number of customisable options and frequencies available to suit your lifestyle.

 Best subscription boxes

 Created by design company Ohh Deer, Papergang is for those who want to inject a little bit of aesthetic goodness into their daily life.